Best Guard Dogs For Families

 Top 10 Guard Dogs For Families

-German Shepherd
+1. German Shepherd

 About The Breed

-German ShepherdGerman Shepherds, in our opinion, top the list of best family guard dogs due to their natural instincts to listen, learn, and obey.
-They are both menacing in their appearance, and loving in their nature, but will respond to a command on any moments notice.
-They have thick fur, which makes them respond well to colder temperatures, and it adds to their toughness.
-They are very understanding of their homes, and will be wary of intruders.
+German Shepherds, in our opinion, top the list of best family guard dogs due to their natural instincts to listen, learn, and obey.
+They are both menacing in their appearance and loving in their nature but will respond to commands at any moment’s notice.
+German Shepherds have thick fur, which makes them respond well to colder temperatures, and it adds to their toughness.
+They are very understanding of their homes and will be wary of intruders.
 They have fantastic size and can take down any sized human without much trouble.

 History

 German Shepherds are a relatively new breed of dog, having been bred late in the 19th century in Germany.
-They were quickly brought to America, and used by both sides during both World Wars.
-They were able to track enemy scents, and were also used in mine detection.
+They were quickly brought to America and used by both sides during both World Wars.
+They were able to track enemy scents and were also used in mine detection.
 Today, they are the most common police dog.
 Their excellent responsiveness to commands and fantastic senses of smell make them perfect companions for K9 units on the force.

 Tips On Owning

-Rottweiler
+2. Rottweiler

 About The Breed

-RottweilerThe Rottweiler, if not properly trained, is too aggressive of a breed to have around small children.
-However, if properly trained, this is certainly one of the best options for protecting a family and their home.
-They are described to be one of the smartest dog breeds in the world, and can be trained to be fantastic guard dogs.
+The Rottweiler, if not properly trained, is too aggressive of a breed to have around small children.
+However, if properly trained, this is certainly one of the best options for the best family protection dogs.
+They are described as one of the smartest dog breeds in the world and can be trained to be fantastic guard dogs.
 This is one breed we encourage to have professionally trained.
 The Rottweiler is great with families if brought up properly, and even small children are safe under the right conditions.
-Their intelligence can make them very obedient and despite their aggressive snarl, these dogs are very loving and ready-to-please animals.
+Their intelligence can make them very obedient, and despite their aggressive snarl, these dogs are very loving and ready-to-please animals.

 History